We have a vision five to ten years out- what are the biggest opportunities to focus on between now and then?

 While teams inside Twitter were dreaming of a future five to ten years out, there was a big financial goal they wanted to achieve in the next three.
 Understanding that user experience can have a huge impact on revenue, we looked for the greatest opportunities for UX improvements to help reach that financial goal.

-What do you do when you once were a market leader and now you find yourself third or fourth behind your competition - loosing customers, marketshare and revenues?
+What do you do when you once were a market leader and now you find yourself third or fourth behind your competition - losing customers, market share and revenues?

 This is the case with Twitter.
 Twitter has a very unique group of users which brands would typically be very interesting in getting their products in front of.
-However, the experience for brands placing ads on the platform was painful that some advertisers had stopped advertising on Twitter all together.
-They were redirecting their social advertising budget into their competitors pockets who have innovated and created better experiences.
+However, the experience for brands placing ads on the platform was painful that some advertisers had stopped advertising on Twitter altogether.
+They were redirecting their social advertising budget into their competitor's pockets who have innovated and created better experiences.